reinaldoferraz/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Provide informative, unique page titles

-Provide unique titles to each page that simply describes page content or purpose, and distinguishes it from other pages.
-Place your organization's name at the end of the title if including this information.
+Provide unique titles to each page that simply describes page content or purpose and distinguishes it from other pages.
+Place your organisation's name at the end of the title if inlcuding this information.
 Consider including the stage within the title for pages that are part of a group, such as a multi-step process.

 {::nomarkdown}
 <%= example %>